-Some men’s sexual drive is decreased by the pressure of providing, anxiety over money, overwork, physical exhaustion, a serious loss, etc. There’s a limit to what even a healthy man’s body and mind can carry without affecting the less “necessary” element of sexuality.
+Some men’s sexual drive is markedly decreased by feeling the pressure of providing, anxiety over money, overwork, physical exhaustion, a serious loss, etc. There’s a limit to what even a healthy man’s body and mind can carry without affecting the less “necessary” element of sexuality.

 Your part: at a time when he can listen, talk with your husband about the burdens he is carrying, not to “get” something from him but to be a supporting presence.
-Make yourself a safe and caring place for him to work them out.
+Make yourself a safe and caring place for him to work things out.

 4. Is he indulging his sexual desires elsewhere?

 OUCH!!!
-That’s not a possibility any woman wants to think about, but it is a reality far too often.
+That’s not a possibility any woman wants to think about, but it may be a reality.
 If marital infidelity or pornography has invaded your marriage, ignoring it will not make it go away.
 While you are a sinner too, know that you didn’t cause your husband’s porn use or infidelity, and you can’t cure it.
 Porn in particular is an equal opportunity relationship destroyer!
 And some men do cheat.